This is a gear list I use for an average day

 - Goggles

-- Repair kit w/screwdriver, knife, tape,
+- Repair kit w/screwdriver, knife,

-pole sleeve or splint, couple screws, spare
+tape, pole sleeve or splint, couple

-cable, skin wax, something to bend with (pliers
+screws, spare cable, skin wax, something

-or tiny cresent wrench)- this depends on
+wrench)- this depends on how far

-how far you are going, how far you're willing
+you are going, how far you're willing

 to ski one-legged, etc.